sethlewis93/Interactive-Web-Form/interactive-form-v2/README.md

 EXCEEDS: These validators contain functions which return specific information regarding the user error as opposed to a generic error message.

-EXCEEDS: After these validators the code provides real-time validation error messages.
+EXCEEDS: The eventListeners near the bottom of the page provide real-time validation feedback.

 ### SUBMIT FORM